 The use of equipment in yoga – blocks, bricks, belts, mats, blankets, bolsters, chairs, ropes etc. all evolved from the inventiveness of Mr.Iyengar in his search to make yoga accessible to everyone who came to his classes.
 Having struggled with ill health in his early life, BKS Iyengar strove to bring health through yoga to others in similar situations.

 The belts we use today are still based on the simple Indian luggage strap he saw holding suitcases and bags together in Mumbai.
 Our bricks are still based on the size and shape of Indian house bricks because that is what he had to hand when he was looking for a way to help support someone in Sirsasana.
 Yoga mats were introduced to help one student with a condition which meant she didn’t perspire, so her feet kept slipping.
 Now we all use them!

 If you can’t catch your toes (and few can initially!) we give you a belt to hold round your foot.
 If your hand doesn’t reach the floor, we bring the floor to you by giving you a brick.
 However, there is a lot more to the use of equipment than this and over time, you will learn to use it to take you further into asanas and bring new actions to the body.

 We are very fortunate at Yoga Now to have a lovely rope wall, which allows us to practice ‘Yoga Kurunti’ (puppet yoga).
 We use the ropes to provide traction in the body and to support the body, especially in inversions, for people with neck injuries which prevent them from bearing weight through the neck.
-Many poses can be practiced ‘on the ropes’ to bring a lovely sense of space and rest in the body.
+Many poses can be practiced ‘on the ropes’ to bring a lovely sense of space and traction in the body.
 However, like all the equipment, it can also be used to create greater challenges and some rope work demands a lot of strength and experience.